cupnoodle/fluffyes/33-uibutton-uitableviewcell-tap.md

 <br>

-How would I know what is the **/100** is for ?!
+How would I know what is the **/100** is for?!
 Shouldn't we use something more intuitive than this math calculation?